 More than half of the power we provide is generated from emission-less sources, including nuclear and wind and we are leaders in the development and operation of high-efficiency, natural gas-fired power facilities.

-Cartier Wind Energy Inc. is a sustainable energy partnership between TransCanada and Innergex Renewable Energy.Learn More
+Established in 2004, Cartier Wind Energy is a partnership between TransCanada and Innergex Renewable Energy.Learn More